Agent Context Crystallization

 checkpoints/

-agent-crystallize is the local-first, open-source CLI that puts this practice in your repo today — checkpoints and crystals as plain Markdown, no account required.
+agent-crystallize is the local-first, open-source CLI that puts this practice in your repo today.
+It writes checkpoints and crystals as plain Markdown, with no account required.
 It sits alongside Product Behavior Contracts, which capture what the product promises to do.
-Git preserves code history; crystals preserve work continuity; PBC preserves product truth — together they keep the product, the codebase, and the agent’s work aligned.
+They solve different problems: Git records code changes, crystals record the state of the work, and PBCs record product behavior.

 Try it